Medecins-Sans-Frontieres-Collaborate/msf-toolbox/src/msftoolbox/azure/auth/README.md

 ## Security & operations

 * Never log secrets.
 This module never prints/returns secret values.
-* Prefer managed identity or workload identity in production.
+* Prefer managed identity or client certificate in production.
 * If you rotate secrets/certs, restart processes (or build a reloading layer in your service; this module intentionally keeps no background threads).

 ---

-## FAQ

-**Q: Why isn’t SharePoint wiring inside `msftoolbox.azure.auth`?**
-Because SharePoint client behavior (token factory cadence, caching, CSOM specifics) is domain-specific.
-Keeping it in `msftoolbox/sharepoint/` avoids coupling and lets that module evolve without affecting other Azure clients. `msftoolbox.azure.auth` provides only the credential and scope helpers it needs.

-**Q: Do we need internal provider wrappers?**
-Not now.
-If we later need metrics, leeway caching, or multi-tenant routing, we can add optional wrappers in `msftoolbox/azure/auth/_wrappers/` without changing public APIs.

----

-## Example end-to-end snippet
+## Example Workflow

 ```python
 from msftoolbox.azure.auth import get_credential, scopes